top of page

 I live in north London and work across the City and beyond.

-I am a Director of The Good Funeral Guide
+The Good Funeral Guide

-I am a Director of Coffin Club North London
+Coffin Club London

-I am a member of the Good Funeral Guild
+Good Funeral Guild

 ABOUT ME